The information below is meant to be a guide if you’re planning on joining one of our trips, i.e. what to pack and how to be safe in the outdoors.

 Guide to Tramping

-Rather then us rewrite things that have already been written, the Mountain Safety Council (MSC) has written guides on how to go tramping.
-The MSC is one of New Zealand’s main places to go for information about how to safely explore the the outdoors.
+Rather then us rewrite things that have already been written, FMC and the Mountain Safety Council (MSC) have written guides on how to go tramping.

 Recommended Gear Lists

 Remember “cotton is rotten”.
 You should never go tramping with cotton clothing (e.g. T-shirts, sweatshirts, jeans), as it easily soaks up water and can become very heavy and cold.
 Ideally wear polypros or merino instead, you can often pick these up cheap at second-hand shops (‘op-shops’).